perfogic/rlnc/README.md

 ### On 12th Gen Intel(R) Core(TM) i7-1260P

-Running benchmarks on `Linux 6.14.0-23-generic x86_64`, compiled with `rustc 1.88.0 (6b00bc388 2025-06-23)`.
+Running benchmarks on `Linux 6.14.0-24-generic x86_64`, compiled with `rustc 1.88.0 (6b00bc388 2025-06-23)`.

 - **Full RLNC Encoder Performance**
-  The encoder demonstrates strong performance.
+  The encoder demonstrates excellent performance.
-  - **`default` Feature:** Achieves throughputs consistently between **1.6 GiB/s and 2.3 GiB/s**.
-Encoding 1MB of data typically takes around 500-600 microseconds, and for 32MB, it takes 15-19 milliseconds.
+  - **`default` Feature:** Consistently achieves throughputs between **4.3 GiB/s and 18.6 GiB/s**.
+Encoding 1MB of data typically takes around 50-160 microseconds, and for 32MB, it takes 3.3-7.7 milliseconds.
-  - **`parallel` Feature (Rayon):** Significantly boosts performance, reaching throughputs between **3.4 GiB/s and 9.7 GiB/s**.
+  - **`parallel` Feature (Rayon):** Provides a significant performance boost, reaching throughputs between **3.4 GiB/s and 9.7 GiB/s**.
 Encoding 1MB of data is much faster, typically taking 100-280 microseconds, and for 32MB, it takes 3.2-8.6 milliseconds.
   - **Impact of Number of Pieces:** For both default and parallel implementations, the number of pieces the data is split into has a minimal impact on the encoding speed, with throughputs remaining consistently high across various piece counts.

 - **Full RLNC Recoder Performance**
-  The recoder is also very fast.
+  The recoder also demonstrates excellent speed.
-  - **`default` Feature:** Achieves throughputs between **1.6 GiB/s and 2.6 GiB/s**.
-Recoding 1MB of data typically takes 200-320 microseconds, and for 32MB, it takes 7.8-10.1 milliseconds.
+  - **`default` Feature:** Achieves throughputs between **5.2 GiB/s and 17.0 GiB/s**.
+Recoding 1MB of data typically takes 30-70 microseconds, and for 32MB, it takes 1.7-3.4 milliseconds.
-  - **`parallel` Feature (Rayon):** Shows substantial improvements, reaching throughputs between **2.9 GiB/s and 7.9 GiB/s**.
+  - **`parallel` Feature (Rayon):** Demonstrates substantial improvements, reaching throughputs between **2.9 GiB/s and 7.9 GiB/s**.
 Recoding 1MB of data is very quick, taking approximately 85-190 microseconds, and for 32MB, it takes 2.0-5.6 milliseconds.
   - **Impact of Number of Pieces:** Similar to the encoder, the recoder's performance remains largely consistent regardless of how many pieces the data is split into, demonstrating robust speed across different configurations.

 - **Full RLNC Decoder Performance**